Actionable Insights

 • Work through the five items in sequence if you are building from scratch.
 Each item builds on the one before it.

-• Jump to any item if you already have earlier pieces in place.
+• Jump to any subsequent item if you already have earlier pieces in place.

 • Use the sample templates — the IC Charter, IPS, and RFP questionnaire — as starting points, not final documents.